glow-xyz/nftoken/docs/pages/index.md

 - **Fast** — Transactions resolve in a couple seconds.
 This feels like a credit card transactions in contrast to Bitcoin and Ethereum where transactions take more than 5 minutes.
 - **Cheap** — A Solana transaction typically costs less than $0.01.
 With NFToken, creating an NFT costs ~ $0.10.
 Bitcoin and Ethereum have transaction fees of more than $10.
 - **Energy Efficient** — Bitcoin consumes more energy than the country of Argentina and Ethereum is close behind.
-Solana is exteremely efficient and uses the amount of energy equivalent to ~ 1,000 American homes.
+Solana is extremely efficient and uses the amount of energy equivalent to ~ 1,000 American homes.